 No leftover chicken carcass at home?
 Feel free to make this chicken soup with freshly cooked shredded chicken, storebought rotisserie chicken, cornish game hens, or leftover bone-in chicken thighs instead.

-How to make chicken soup from the chicken carcass
+How to make chicken soup with leftover chicken

 Saute the onions, celery, and carrots in a large stock pot over medium-high heat.
 Once they’re softened, add the garlic and cook until fragrant.